This Instant Pot Chicken Pad Thai is a quick and easy one-pot dinner – the noodles cook alongside the other ingredients for minimal clean-up!

 How to make chicken Pad Thai

-When it comes to the sauce, I find using a store-bought jarred sauce is easiest.
+When it comes to the sauce for this Instant Pot pad thai, I find using a store-bought jarred sauce is easiest.
 I actually love Thai Kitchen's Pad Thai sauce (this is not a sponsored post, I just love this product)!
 I have made a version of homemade Pad Thai sauce that's relatively easy, but when you're looking to throw dinner together in a hurry, the jarred sauce is where it’s at.

 Plus, it can be hard to find tamarind paste in the grocery store – and since tamarind is the secret ingredient to Pad Thai sauce, you can’t really make the sauce without it!
 If you do want to try your hand at a homemade sauce though, you can always check out these Spiralized Pad Thai Meal Prep Bowls and add the ingredients to the Instant Pot instead!